High School Art Lesson Plans

 A couple of my students chose to help decorate the walls of the art room for their independent study project.
 They knew how much I loved music, so they definitely chose some appropriate subject matter.
 Included were Elvis Presley, Jack White, Jimi Hendrix, Jim Morrison, Jerry Garcia, Frank Zappa and Bob Dylan.
 For the following school year, I was needed at the middle school, so I didn't get to enjoy the murals for very long.
 For 2005-2006, I was transferred back to this very room, so I got to see them all the time.
 My assistant in 2006 added a third mural underneath the whiteboard.

-HOME ART PLANS INDEX ART PLANS LEVEL 1 ART PLANS LEVEL 2
+HOME MY CREATIVE WORKS ART PLANS INDEX ART PLANS LEVEL 1 ART PLANS LEVEL 2